 The following is the fourth installment of a multi-part series on the fundamentals of routing.
 Each tip is excerpted from Routing First-Step by William Parkhurst, published by Cisco Press.
-Check back frequently for the next installment,
+Check back frequently for the next installment, or go to the main series page for all the installments.

 IP header format